 The Maintenance Manual (MM) contains data about disassembly / assembly procedures that are necessary for the engine maintenance.
-The manual includes the maintenance schedule, data about the masses (weights) of components, a clearance table, tightening values for important screw connections and a tool list.
+The manual includes the maintenance schedule, a clearance table, tightening values for important screw connections and a tool list.

 1.3.3 Spare Parts Catalogue